douglaz/psl/GettingStarted:CLI.md

 `java -jar psl-cli-2.0-SNAPSHOT.jar -infer -model [name of model file].psl -data [name of data file].data`

 When we run inference, the inferred values are outputted to the screen as shown for our example above.
-You can save the outputs to a file and use the inferred values in various ways downstream:
+If you want to write the outputs to a file and use the inferred values in various ways downstream, you can use:

+`java -jar psl-cli-2.0-SNAPSHOT.jar -infer -model [name of model file].psl -data [name of data file].data -output [directory to write output files]`

+With the inferred values, some downstream tasks that you can perform are:
-- if you have a gold standard set of labels, you can evaluate your model by computing standard metrics like accuracy, AUC, f1, etc.
+- if you have a gold standard set of labels, you can evaluate your model by computing standard metrics like accuracy, AUC, F1, etc.
 - you may want to use the predicted outputs of PSL as inputs for another model.
 - you may want to visualize the predicted values and use the outputs of PSL as inputs to a data visualization program.